David Berkowitz: Detention

-After his arrest, Berkowitz was initially confined to a psychiatric ward in Kings County Hospital, where the staff reported that he seemed remarkably troubled by his new environment.
+After his arrest, Berkowitz was initially confined to a psychiatric ward in Kings County Hospital, where the staff reported he seemed remarkably untroubled by his new environment.

 On the day after his sentencing, he was taken first to Sing Sing prison, then to the upstate Clinton Correctional Facility for psychiatric and physical examinations.
 Two more months were spent at the Central New York Psychiatric Center in Marcy before his admission to Attica prison.
 Berkowitz served about a decade in Attica until he was relocated (c.
 1990) to Sullivan Correctional Facility in Fallsburg, where he remained for many years.
 Later, he was transferred to Shawangunk Correctional Facility in Ulster County.
 Berkowitz described his life in Attica Correctional Facility as a "nightmare".

-In 1979, there was an attempt on Berkowitz' life in which the left side of his neck was slashed from front to back, resulting in a wound that required more than fifty stitches to close.
-Berkowitz refused to identify his assailant, and he claimed only that he was grateful for the attack: It brought a sense of justice or, in Berkowitz' own words, "the punishment I deserve".
+In 1979, there was an attempt on Berkowitz's life in which the left side of his neck was slashed from front to back, resulting in a wound that required more than fifty stitches to close.
+Berkowitz refused to identify his assailant, and he claimed only that he was grateful for the attack: It brought a sense of justice or, in Berkowitz's own words, "the punishment I deserve".

 Evangelical faith

-In 1987, Berkowitz became an evangelical Christian in prison.
-According to his personal testimony, his moment of conversion occurred after reading Psalm 34:6 from a Bible given to him by a fellow inmate.
-He says he is no longer to be referred to as the "Son of Sam" but the "Son of Hope."
+In 1987, Berkowitz said that he had become an evangelical Christian, reporting that his moment of conversion occurred after reading Psalm 34:6 from a Bible given to him by a fellow inmate.
+He expressed a wish to be referred to as the "Son of Hope" instead of "Son of Sam".

 Soon after his imprisonment, Berkowitz invited Malachi Martin, an exorcist, to help him compose an autobiography, but the offer was not accepted.
 During later years, Berkowitz developed his memoirs with assistance from fellow evangelicals.
-His statements were released as a 1998 interview video, Son of Hope, with a more extensive work released in book form, entitled Son of Hope: The Prison Journals of David Berkowitz (2006).
+His statements were released as a 1998 interview video Son of Hope, with a more extensive work released in book form, titled Son of Hope: The Prison Journals of David Berkowitz (2006).
 Berkowitz does not receive any royalties or profit from any sales of his works.
 He has continued to write essays on faith and repentance for evangelical websites.

-A website is maintained on Berkowitz' behalf by a church group, since he is not allowed access to a computer.
+A website is maintained on Berkowitz's behalf by a church group; like most prisoners in general, he is not allowed access to a computer.
 Berkowitz stays involved with prison ministry, and regularly counsels troubled inmates.
 While in the Sullivan facility, he pursued education and graduated with honors from Sullivan Community College.